AlessioCoser/react-hexagonal-architecture-workshop-wsc-2025/README.md

 ```bash
 pnpm dev
 ```
+This command will run the frontend application with hot reloading and the backend API server in watch mode.

 ## Running All Tests
 Run all unit tests first, and then run all e2e tests if the unit tests pass